-A bit of North Road History is seen in these photographs taken by my uncle,
+A bit of North Road history is seen in these photographs taken by my uncle,

 This is the Cole Cabin being built in the late 40's.
 Notice the adz lying on the right.
 This tool was used to trim the logs so they would fit together.
 This log cabin was made the old fashioned way.